Using AI in EHS: AI Use Cases and the Future of Intelligent Tech with Cority

 For organizations looking to enter the AI space, what is their first step?

-In Cority’s on-demand webinar, Rethinking AI: Dive into the Future of Intelligent Tech, they discuss the EHS market’s current perception of AI, insight into how the topic is being broached by both organizational leaders and end-users, and provide examples of how technology is currently being leveraged in existing EHS & ESG ecosystems.
+In Cority’s on-demand webinar, Rethinking AI: Dive into the Future of Intelligent Tech, they discuss the EHS market’s current perception of AI and how technology is being leveraged in existing EHS & ESG ecosystems.